-The sustainability of the EU-HYBNET network is the key long-term impact that the project foresees.
-The success of the project's activities depends on the success of the network.
+The strength of the EU-HYBNET network is the key long-term impact that the project foresees.
+EU-HYBNET builds a network eco-system starting from the grassroots level and to include the practical experience of practitioners at local levels across the EU.
+This enables paying strict attention to signals below the threshold of crisis.
 All project activities are planned and conducted in a manner that supports ways of finding and attracting new and potentially valuable European actors (especially practitioners, industry, SMEs and academic actors, NGOs) to the EU-HYBNET Network.

 The importance of the network is reflected in the project management board's structure which includes a dedicated Network Manager role.
 The activities of Network Manager are described in detail in chapter 3.1.
 The importance of network building and extension to the EU-HYBNET project is highlighted in the project Objectives (OB), key performance indicators (KPI) and project milestones (MS).
-This document, deliverable 1.8, together with a deliverable 1.7 "Definition of the eligibility criteria for new actors", mark the following two EU-HYBNET project milestones (MS):